 - Is a commercial motor vehicle (CMV) as defined by federal regulations.
 This includes vehicles with a gross vehicle weight rating (GVWR) of over 10,000 pounds, vehicles designed or used to transport more than 8 passengers (including the driver) for compensation, vehicles designed or used to transport more than 15 passengers (including the driver) and not used for compensation, and vehicles used to transport hazardous materials in quantities requiring placarding.

-However, Some drivers and vehicles are not required to use ELDs and can continue to use paper logs or logging software.
-Here are a few exemptions:
+However, some drivers and vehicles are not required to use ELDs and can continue to use paper logs or logging software, including:

 - Short-haul exemption.
 Drivers who operate within a 150 air-mile radius of their work reporting location are allowed to use time cards instead of elogs.